USGS - science for a changing world

 Input acidimetric titration data and other information in the form below.
 Fields shown in red are required.
 The Alkalinity Calculator will analyze the titration curve and calculate the alkalinity or acid neutralizing capacity (ANC) of the sample using one or more of several different methods.
 Alkalinity is for filtered samples, while ANC is for unfiltered samples.
 The results will be displayed in tabular and graphical form.

-Join the Alkalinity Calculator mailing list to receive notice of updates and other news!
 The Alkalinity Calculator also is available in a stand-alone version.

 Send comments, questions, and suggestions to sarounds@usgs.gov.
 Please send me any datasets that appear to cause problems for the Alkalinity Calculator.